umijs/makojs.dev/docs/config.md

 Whether to automatically enable CSS Modules.

-english: If not enabled, only files with `.module.css` or `.module.less` will be treated as CSS Modules; if enabled, named imports like `import styles from './a.css'` will also be treated as CSS Modules.
+If not enabled, only files with `.module.css` or `.module.less` will be treated as CSS Modules; if enabled, named imports like `import styles from './a.css'` will also be treated as CSS Modules.

 ### clean